dalcantara7/obsidian-auto-moc/README.md

 When taking notes, one may forget to provide the backlink to the MOC for which a new note was linked.
 Over time this leads to many purely directional links.
 MOCs may miss many notes they are linked to simply by the user forgetting.
 A similar problem is found for those users who use tags to group notes and want to maintain a running list of those notes.<br>

-This plugin imports missing linked mentions or tagged mentions into the current note at the current cursor location. <br><br>
+This plugin imports missing linked mentions, tagged mentions, or alias references into the current note at the current cursor location. <br><br>

-TL;DR the plugin provides a quick way to link back to all linked mentions or tagged mentions for a given note.
+TL;DR the plugin provides a quick way to link back to all linked or tagged mentions for a given note.
 <br>

 ## Usage

-There are two commands that are currently supported: <br>
+There are three commands that are currently supported: <br>

 1. Import notes based on linked mentions